Canister Purge Valve Replacement

 You may expect to spend anywhere in the range of $70 to $200 in total to completely replace the old purge valve with a new one.
 The parts only would cost about $40 to $150, depending on where you buy them from.
 If you add a professional mechanic’s cost, you would need to add another $50 to $100.
 You can save this money if you are planning to be your mechanic!

-When all signs and symptoms are indicating that your purge valve is damaged, you would have to make sure whether your canister seal requires a complete replacement or repair work.
+When all signs and symptoms indicate that your purge valve is damaged, you would have to make sure whether your canister seal requires a complete replacement or repair work.

 One way is to have your purge valve tested for confirmation.
 There are a few ways in which you can test your purge valve and the appropriate method can best be decided by reading the instruction manual.
 This is because the make and model of your vehicle will determine what type of test would concur and suit best.